RetiredWizard/PyDOS/PyBasic/PyBasic README.txt

 >
 ```

-Saving is achieved by pickling the Python object that represents the BASIC program, i.e. the saved file is *not* a textual copy of
-the program statements.

-The program may be re-loaded (i.e. unpickled) from disk using the **LOAD** command, again specifying the full path using double quotes:
+The program may be re-loaded from disk using the **LOAD** command, again specifying the full path using double quotes:

 ```
 > LOAD "C:\path\to\my\file"